 Stock Dividend, Stock Split and Reverse Stock Split.
-In the event of a stock dividend, stock split or reverse stock split affecting Stardust Power Common Stock, the maximum number of shares available for issuance under the Stardust 2023 Plan, the number of shares covered by and the exercise price and other terms of outstanding awards shall, without further action of the Stardust Power Board, be adjusted to reflect such event.
+In the event of a stock dividend, stock split or reverse stock split affecting our Common Stock, the maximum number of shares available for issuance under the Stardust 2023 Plan, the number of shares covered by and the exercise price and other terms of outstanding awards shall, without further action of the Board, be adjusted to reflect such event.

 Corporate Transactions.
-Unless otherwise provided in an award agreement or any other written agreement between Stardust Power or any of its affiliates and the participant or unless otherwise expressly provided by the Stardust Power Board at the time of grant of an award, in the event of a "corporate transaction" (as defined in the Stardust 2023 Plan), the Stardust Power Board may take one or more of the following actions with respect to awards: (i) arrange for the surviving corporation or acquiring corporation (or the surviving or acquiring corporation's parent company) to assume or continue the award or to substitute a similar award for the award; (ii) upon written notice to a participant that the participant's awards will terminate upon or immediately prior to the consummation of such corporate transaction; (iii) accelerate the vesting, in whole or in part, of the award (and, if applicable, the time at which the award may be exercised) to a date prior to the effective time of such corporate transaction as the Stardust Power Board shall determine; (iv) (A) terminate an award in exchange for an amount of cash and/or property, if any, equal to the amount that would have been attained upon the exercise of such award or realization of the participant's rights as of the date of the occurrence of the transaction (and, for the avoidance of doubt, if as of the date of the occurrence of the transaction the administrator determines in good faith that no amount would have been attained upon the exercise of such award or realization of the participant's rights, then such award may be terminated by Stardust Power without payment), or (B) replace such award with other rights or property selected by the administrator in its sole discretion; or (v) any combination of (i)-(iv).
-The Stardust Power Board need not take the same action with respect to all awards or with respect to all participants.
+Unless otherwise provided in an award agreement or any other written agreement between Stardust Power or any of its affiliates and the participant or unless otherwise expressly provided by the Stardust Power Board at the time of grant of an award, in the event of a "corporate transaction" (as defined in the Stardust 2023 Plan), the Board may take one or more of the following actions with respect to awards: (i) arrange for the surviving corporation or acquiring corporation (or the surviving or acquiring corporation's parent company) to assume or continue the award or to substitute a similar award for the award; (ii) upon written notice to a participant that the participant's awards will terminate upon or immediately prior to the consummation of such corporate transaction; (iii) accelerate the vesting, in whole or in part, of the award (and, if applicable, the time at which the award may be exercised) to a date prior to the effective time of such corporate transaction as the Stardust Power Board shall determine; (iv) (A) terminate an award in exchange for an amount of cash and/or property, if any, equal to the amount that would have been attained upon the exercise of such award or realization of the participant's rights as of the date of the occurrence of the transaction (and, for the avoidance of doubt, if as of the date of the occurrence of the transaction the administrator determines in good faith that no amount would have been attained upon the exercise of such award or realization of the participant's rights, then such award may be terminated by Stardust Power without payment), or (B) replace such award with other rights or property selected by the administrator in its sole discretion; or (v) any combination of (i)-(iv).
+The Board need not take the same action with respect to all participants.

 Amendment; Termination.
-The Stardust Power Board may terminate, amend or modify the Stardust 2023 Plan or any portion thereof at any time.
-Except as otherwise determined by the Stardust Power Board, termination of the Stardust 2023 Plan shall not affect the administrator's ability to exercise the powers granted to it with respect to awards granted under the Stardust 2023 Plan before its termination.
-As noted above, it is expected that as of the Closing, the Stardust 2023 Plan will be frozen and Stardust Power will not grant any additional awards under the Stardust 2023 Plan thereafter.
+The Board may terminate, amend or modify the Stardust 2023 Plan or any portion thereof at any time.
+Except as otherwise determined by the Board, termination of the Stardust 2023 Plan shall not affect the administrator's ability to exercise the powers granted to it with respect to awards granted under the Stardust 2023 Plan before its termination.